zedshaw/learn-c-the-hard-way-lectures/ex50b/lecture.md

 Learn C The Hard Way
 =======

-Exercise 48
+Exercise 50
 ----

-A Simple Network Server
+Routing the Statistics